 2. Take care of yourself

 Especially right after quitting smoking‚ you should make extra efforts to look after your health.
 This includes basic things like eating a balanced diet, drinking loads of water, and getting plenty of sleep.
+Trying to keep your day structured around these things and get into a routine can also help to keep your mind focused.

 3. Be good to yourself